 Wander the backstreets

-As well as the usual tourist shops there’s also an artisan district where you can buy local crafts from workshops making lace, leather or intarsia – inlaid wood carvings.
+As well as the usual tourist shops there’s also an artisan district in Sorrento where you can buy local crafts from workshops which make lace, leather or intarsia – a special type of inlaid wood carvings.
 To find out more about the wood-carving and see some impressive examples, visit the Museo Bottega della Tarsia Lignea in an 18th century palazzo.

 Take a dip in the bay

-With its steep cliffs, Sorrento doesn’t have a beach as such, but down along the waterfront there are piers jutting out into the water where you can swim or sunbathe during the summer months.
+With its steep cliffs, Sorrento doesn’t have a beach as such, but along the waterfront there are piers jutting out into the sea where you can swim or sunbathe in summer.
 Most are owned by hotels or restaurants so you might have to buy a drink or hire a deckchair to bag a prime spot.
 But there are a few patches of sand in between where you can dip your feet in the Bay of Naples.

 Catch a Sorrento sunset

-Sorrento’s cliffside setting is one of its biggest charms.
-And when the sun starts to go down, the bustle of Sorrentine life halts for a few minutes as people gather along the cliffside to watch the sky turn red and the sun dip into the sea.
+Sorrento’s cliffside setting is one of its biggest charms, and watching sunset is one of the best things to do in Sorrento.
+When the sun goes down, the bustle of Sorrentine life stops as people gather along the cliffs to watch the sky start to turn red and the sun dip into the sea.
 Head to the Villa Communale Park for the best views in Sorrento, looking across the bay towards Vesuvius.
-There’s often a busker to provide some musical accompaniment as well as a small café.
+There’s often a busker there to provide musical accompaniment as well as a small café.

 Feast on local produce

-Food and drink are an immensely important part of life in Sorrento.
-The area’s volcanic soil produces tasty fresh produce like olives, tomatoes, peaches, cherries and oranges.
-These are used in delicious simple dishes like caprese salad with tomatoes, basil and buffalo mozzarella, wafer-thin pizzas, spaghetti vongole with clams, and Delizia al Limone – cream-covered lemon cakes.
-Some of our favourite spots were L’Antica Trattoria for a sophisticated take on local specialities, Inn Bufalito for fantastic mozzarella and Cafè Latino for its great wine list in a candlelit garden of lemon and orange trees.
-And don’t forget an ice cream stop – there are gelateria scattered across town or you can learn to make your own at Gelateria Davide.
+Some of my favourite places to eat in Sorrento were L’Antica Trattoria for a sophisticated take on local specialities, Inn Bufalito for fantastic mozzarella dishes and Cafè Latino for its great wine list and candlelit garden of lemon and orange trees.
+And don’t forget ice cream – there are gelateria scattered across town or you can learn to make your own gelato at Gelateria Davide.

-Down a limoncello
+Sip a limoncello

 Take a day trip

-To the east is the spectacular Amalfi Coast, with its dramatic cliff-hugging coast road – though the driving’s pretty scary so it’s a good idea to take a tour or catch the ferry from Sorrento to Amalfi or Positano (30 or 50 minutes).
+To the east is the spectacular Amalfi Coast, with its dramatic cliff-hugging coast road.
+Though the driving here’s pretty scary so it’s a good idea to take a tour or catch the ferry from Sorrento to Amalfi or Positano if you’re not confident on the roads.
 You can also head across the across the bay to the glamorous islands of Capri and Ischia.
-Or you could even charter a boat to explore some of the hidden coves nestled beneath Sorrento’s cliffs.
+Or you could even charter a boat to explore some of the hidden coves that are nestled beneath Sorrento’s cliffs.

-This article contains some affiliate links, where I’ll get a small commission at no extra cost to you – thanks.
+*This article contains affiliate links where I receive a small commission at no extra cost to you.